threefoldtecharchive/slides2html/README.md

 # presentation2html

-`slides2html` is a tool to convert Google presentations into html website using [reveal.js](https://revealjs.com)
+`slides2html` is a tool to convert Google presentations into html websites using [reveal.js](https://revealjs.com).

 ## How it works

-Converts presentation's slides into images (png) using Google APIs and generate entry point file with reveal.js templates.
+The tool converts the slides of a (Google) presentation into images (PNG) using the Google API and generates entry point file with reveal.js templates.

 ## Installation